Javascript is not enabled.

 5. Pneumonia can be sneaky

 Many people, children in particular, can have this bacteria in their nose or throat and not display any symptoms, since their immune system stops the germs from moving to another part of the body.
 However, they can still transmit the disease to others.
-What’s more, symptoms of pneumonia — including fever, difficulty breathing, chest pain, and coughing up phlegm or mucus — make it easy to mistake for merely a stubborn cold or a bout of flu.
-But unlike with a cold or the flu, antibiotics are often needed to treat pneumococcal pneumonia.
+What’s more, symptoms of pneumonia— including fever, difficulty breathing, chest pain, and coughing up phlegm or mucus — make it easy to mistake for merely a stubborn cold or a bout of flu or COVID-19.
+But unlike with a cold, flu or COVID, antibiotics are often needed to treat pneumococcal pneumonia.

 What to know about the pneumococcal vaccine

-Which one to get: Four different types of pneumococcal vaccines are on the market, but the CDC recommends PCV15 or PCV20 for adults 19 and older who get vaccinated.
-Just know that if you get PCV15, it should be followed by the PPSV23 vaccine at least one year later.
+Which one to get: There are several different types of pneumococcal vaccines on the market — and more in the research pipeline — but the CDC recommends PCV15, PCV20, or PCV21 for older adults.
+Just know that if you get PCV15, it should be followed by the PPSV23 vaccine, another type of pneumococcal vaccine, at least one year later to complete the series.
 (This can be shortened to eight weeks when a patient has an immunocompromising condition.)
 If you’ve received a pneumococcal vaccine in the past but never completed your series, ask your health care provider which shot you should receive.

-Why you need it: Pneumococcal pneumonia leads to approximately 150,000 hospitalizations each year in the U.S., CDC statistics show.
-Young children and adults over 65 have the highest incidence of serious illness, and older adults are more likely to die from it.
+Why you need it: Pneumococcal pneumonia leads to approximately 150,000 hospitalizations each year in the United States, CDC statistics show.
+Young children and older adults have the highest incidence of serious illness, and older adults are more likely to die from it.

 Editor’s Note: This story, originally published Oct.
-26, 2020, was updated in September 2023 with new information.
+26, 2020, has been updated with new information.

 Join AARP to Continue